In July 2024, Google hit pause on its plan to kill third-party cookies in Chrome.

 You’ll likely see speed bumps on the road.
 But, a shift to first-party data can lead you to a better understanding of your customer journey, better decision-making, and ultimately greater results for your business.

-And if you’re a business that spends money on advertising, and is looking to get better control over your ad campaigns, give Optmyzr a try.
+And if you’re a business that spends money on advertising, and is looking to get better control over your ad campaigns while valuing user privacy, give Optmyzr a try.
 Thousands of advertisers — from small agencies to big brands — worldwide use Optmyzr to manage over $5 billion in ad spend every year.

 Sign up for a 14-day free trial today.
 Plus, if you want to know how Optmyzr’s various features help you in detail, talk to one of our experts today for a consultation call.